Following Jesus: Virtue,Character, and

 Due to limited space, registrations are expected to sell out quickly.

-The registration fee will include admission to all conference sessions, lodging for the nights of August 25, 26, and 27, and all meals and breaks from dinner, August 25, through lunch on August 28.
+The registration fee will include accommodation, admission to all conference sessions, lodging for the nights of August 25, 26, and 27, and all meals and breaks from dinner, August 25, through lunch on August 28.

 Married couples who register before May 1 will be eligible for a special discounted rate.